markszabo/Hacktivity2016/README.md

   #include "user_interface.h"
 }
 ```
 This is used to expose sdk functions which are otherwise not accessible from the Arduino IDE.
 We will use the `wifi_send_pkt_freedom()` function.
 Then it defines a big buffer for the beacon packet.
 In the `setup()` it sets the module to `STATION_MODE` and enables promiscuous mode.
-These are needed to perform packet injection with the `wifi_send_pkt_freedom()`.
+These are needed to perform packet injection with the `wifi_send_pkt_freedom()` function.
 In the `loop()` it sets the channel to a random number, replaces the source MAC and BSSID with a random MAC, and the SSID with a random 6 character string.
 Then we send the frame 3 times with `wifi_send_pkt_freedom()`.

 ### Beacon frame's structure